Bronya-Rand/DDLCModTemplate2.0/game/README.md

 This folder stores all your images, music/sfx, and more relating to your mod along with files needed for the Extras screen.

-### <u>mod_extras</u>

-This folder contains the extra features in the template that is available for modders to use.
-(BSOD, Extras Screen, Gallery, Achievements, Pronouns)

 ### <u>poem_game</u>

 This folder contains the files used for the poem minigame in DDLC.